newjersey/navigator.business.nj.gov/content/src/archived-opportunities/dvob.md

 industry:
   - Administrative and Employment Services
 ---
-A Disabled Veteran-owned business (DVOB) is a business that has its principal place of business in the State of New Jersey, and at least 51% of the business is owned and controlled by a veteran.
+A Disabled Veteran-Owned Business (DVOB) is a business that has its principal place of business in the State of New Jersey, and at least 51% of the business is owned and controlled by a veteran.

 *DVOB certification may provide an advantage for New Jersey State contracts.
 Learn more about [government contracts](https://business.nj.gov/pages/contract-with-new-jersey).*